 The loud clunking sound can also emanate from your transmission when you engage 4-wheel drive on the fly over a certain speed.
 This is caused by the gears inside the transmission case as they engage to lock the front and rear driveshafts.

-This article will discuss the causes of the loud clunking sounds and possible solutions.
+This article will discuss the causes of loud clunking sounds and possible solutions.
 There are quite a few reasons why your four-wheel drive could give off these audible sounds when turning and accelerating and even when engaging 4-wheel drive.
 The next part of this article will discuss the possible cause when the clunking effect happens when turning.

-Or if your 4-wheel drive makes a popping sound – click here
+Or if your 4-Wheel drive makes a popping sound – click here

 Or if your 4-wheel drive makes a grinding sound – click here